agracio/electron-edge-js/README.md

 https://github.com/agracio/electron-edge-js/issues/74
 https://github.com/agracio/electron-edge-js/issues/21

 ## Async execution

-Underlying 'edge' component is written as synchronous C++ Node.js module and will cause Electron app to freeze when executing long running .NET code.
+If `electron-edge-js` module is used on main Electron thread it will cause Electron app to freeze when executing long running .NET code even if your C# code is fully async.
-For workaround refer to this issue: https://github.com/agracio/electron-edge-js/issues/97
+For a workaround refer to this issue: https://github.com/agracio/electron-edge-js/issues/97

+This issue is not present when using Electron [IPC](https://www.electronjs.org/docs/latest/tutorial/ipc)

+## Build

+build.bat supports only Electron major versions.

 ## Documentation

 For full documentation see [edge-js](https://github.com/agracio/edge-js) repo.

-## Build

-Build.bat supports only Electron major versions.